alashetty93/Portfolio/README.md

-# 💼 Ashvini Alashetty – Portfolio
+# 💼 Dr. Ashvini Alashetty – Portfolio

 ## 📌 About Me
 I am a **data scientist, researcher, and academician** with expertise in **machine learning, deep learning, and healthcare data analytics**.
 I have a **Ph.D. in Healthcare Data Analytics using ML** and extensive experience in **research, industry, and teaching**.